|This straight-talking, plainly-worded SWORDBEARER BIBLE STUDY includes these features:

 at bottom of page.

 of the King of kings by helping them

 know and understand His Instruction Manual.

 |How to use QUIKLINKS, CHAPTERVU and other features.

-The following examples are quick overviews to show how easy the convenience features are.
+The following examples are quick overviews to illustrate the PDF Bible study's convenience features.